noiseprotocol/noise_spec/noise.md

 ===================

-All Noise messages are less than or equal to 65535 bytes in length, and can be processed without parsing (there are no length fields or type fields within the message).
+All Noise messages are less than or equal to 65535 bytes in length, and can be processed without parsing.
+There are no length fields or type fields within the message.
+In some contexts, e.g. TCP, a Noise message might need to be preceded by some type or length fields, but that's an **application responsibility** - see Section 10.

 A handshake message begins with a sequence of one or more DH public keys which are being sent to the other party.
 Whether each public key is ephemeral or